SHIVAM-KUMAR-59/minikube/README.md

 - **What we built**: A structured REST API with chi router, a BoltDB embedded state store, pod status constants, and a background scheduler that assigns pending pods to nodes.
 - **Learnings**: `chi` router and method-based routing, BoltDB buckets and transactions (`db.Update`, `db.View`), goroutines and `time.NewTicker` for background loops, Go struct methods, UUID generation, and proper separation of concerns across `internal/api`, `internal/store`, and `internal/scheduler`.
 - **Deliverable**: `POST /pods` creates a pod persisted in BoltDB with status `PENDING`.
 Within 5 seconds the scheduler picks it up, assigns it to a node round-robin, and updates its status to `SCHEDULED`. `GET /pods` reflects the live state.

+### Phase 3 - Worker node and Docker container lifecycle
+- **Goal**: Complete the pod lifecycle by actually running containers on worker nodes using the Docker SDK.
+- **What we built**: A worker node that runs as a background goroutine, reconciles scheduled pods, pulls Docker images, creates and starts real containers, and updates pod status to `RUNNING` in the store.
+- **Learnings**: Docker SDK (`ImagePull`, `ContainerCreate`, `ContainerStart`), `context.Background()` and why context is needed for long-running operations, aliasing imports to avoid naming conflicts, and chaining goroutine-based reconciliation loops.
+- **Deliverable**: `POST /pods` with an image like `nginx` results in a real Docker container running on the machine within 10 seconds. `docker ps` shows the container and `GET /pods` shows status `RUNNING`.